tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

 So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best** and FP is all about simplicity.

+Mainstream languages like JavaScript, TypeScript, and Java don't have good functional support, but we can still build better code regarding robustness and clearness by leveraging their available features and our computer science knowledge.